Experience the Majestic Beauty: Top Natural Landscapes of the Azores Islands

 20. Poço das Alagoinhas in Flores Island, Azores

 Although Flores Island got its name from the immense stretches of flowers that blanketed the island when settlers first arrived, the main attraction of the island is actually its many waterfalls.
 Poço das Alagoinhas, which is also known as Poço da Ribeira do Ferreiro, is an unbelievable cliffside featuring an incredible 20 waterfalls!
 It’s an experience like no other to witness these epic waterfalls cascading down among lush vegetation, then ending in an idyllic lake.
 Poço das Alagoinhas is only accessible by a hiking trail, which makes it an even more special and pristine place, where the only thing you can expect to hear is the serene sound of gently falling water and sweet birdsong (and maybe a few frogs!)

 21. Poço do Bacalhau in Flores Island, Azores

 In Fajã Grande, you will find Poço do Bacalhau with its powerful waterfall that rushes down from a height of 90 meters (295 ft).
 At its mouth, you'll find a small lagoon where the bravest dare to take a refreshing bath in the cool waters.
-Just next door to this waterfall, you'll find many charming traditional homes, complete with local cows and goats grazing--all of which culminates to create an idyllic, storybook setting.
+Just next door to this waterfall, you'll find many charming traditional homes, complete with local cows and goats grazing--all of which culminate to create an idyllic, storybook setting.

 22. The Seven Lakes of Flores Island, Azores

 No tour through Flores would be complete without a visit to each of its seven stunning lagoons.
 The viewpoint of Lagoa Negra and Lagoa Comprida is sure to become one of your favorite places on the whole island, but the lagoons of Rasa and Funda, Lagoa da Lomba, and the Branca and Seca lagoons will certainly not be far behind.

 23. Rocha dos Bordões in Flores Island, Azores